Brynteg Holiday Park

-Brynteg hosts an incredible range of activities the whole year round, so if you’re hoping to keep active on holiday - or just looking for a way to distract the kids - you won’t be disappointed.
+Brynteg hosts an incredible range of activities the whole year round, so if you’re hoping to keep active during your time away - or just looking for a way to distract the kids - you won’t be disappointed.
 The activities schedule caters for all ages and abilities so you’ll be sure to find something that suits you, no matter how much or how little you’d like to do.
 There’s also an indoor swimming pool, a gym, and a children’s play area.
 If your idea of fun doesn’t involve a lot of physical activity, you can unwind while being pampered in the luxury spa.
-And there are a couple of wonderful restaurants for a delicious meal out at the end of the day.
+And there are a couple of wonderful restaurants for a delicious meal out at day's end.

 Things to Try...

-Brynteg is perfectly placed for climbing Mount Snowdon.
-The Snowdon Mountain Railway leaves from Llanberis (just 4 miles away from the Holiday Park) and will transport you to the summit visitor centre.
+Brynteg is perfectly placed for climbing Snowdon.
+The Snowdon Mountain Railway leaves from Llanberis (just 4 miles away from the resort) and will transport you to the summit visitor centre.
 For the more adventurous there are several paths up Snowdon that would make a great family adventure.
 Be sure to be properly dressed and equipped for the mountain, however!

 Just 5 miles away is Canaerfon Castle – a World Heritage Site.
 Created by King Edward I, it is one of Wales’s most impressive castles and has huge polygonal towers, with Eagle Tower the most impressive.
 A family ticket is just £26.60 or adults £8.95 and children, students and senior citizens £5.80.

 Greenwood Forest Park